whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m1.markdown

 -Assessed by Lovisa

 Evaluation Scores:
-1. Functional Expectations
+1. Functional Expectations</br>
   4: Application fulfills all base expectations and the one extension (speed rate, validating beats)
-2. Test-Driven Development
+2. Test-Driven Development</br>
   4: Application is broken into components which are well tested in both isolation and integration using appropriate data
-3. Encapsulation / Breaking Logic into Components
+3. Encapsulation / Breaking Logic into Components</br>
   3: Application effectively breaks logical components apart but breaks the principle of SRP
-4. Fundamental Ruby & Style
+4. Fundamental Ruby & Style</br>
   3: Application shows strong effort towards organization, content, and refactoring
-5. Looping or Recursion
+5. Looping or Recursion</br>
   3: Application makes effective use of loop/recursion techniques

 #### Enigma